Appeal Timeline To Date:

 - Clayton was actually assigned to an appeal attorney in the fourth quarter of 2016.

 - The Opening Brief of the Appellant (the actual appeal) was filed with the court on January 26, 2017.
+Click here to review that filing.

-Anticipated Appeal Timeline (Estimates Only):
+Anticipated Appeal Timeline (Estimate Only):